Rutle/tos-calculator/README.md

 Stat formulas taken from http://wiki.tosbase.com/wiki/Stats

 Update: Not really usable due to changes to Tree of Savior stats.
-However, it never really was as I forgot to finish off the work fully.
+Then again it never really was as I forgot to finish off the work fully.